 Blended courses have a reduced number of physical class meetings.
 This reduction is made possible by haveing a significant number of activities and assignments done online and through new media.

-The purpose of this course is for you to examine and develop your “voice”--the sense of self that allows you to be both yourself and a member of a community larger than yourself.
+The purpose of this course is for you to examine and develop your “voice”—the sense of self that allows you to be both yourself and a member of a community larger than yourself.
 Writing, and how you reveal your voice in your writing, is a social activity that creates “public conversation.”
 The public conversation is defined by the voices of its participants.
 Writing in the public conversaction will require you to coexist in a community which has a tolerance of diversity and respect for others.
 In this class, we will not only add our voices to the public conversation, but we will try to bring our ideas into useful relation to the ideas of others.
-Our public conversation will not dominated by the loudest voices, but will be balanced with both voicing you ideas and opinions and listening to the voices of others.
-To lend insight and ideas to our examination of our voice and the public conversation of which it is a part, we will read a number of texts which contain various viewpoints and issues.
-We will read these works critically using the concepts of situation, genre, language, and consequences.
-You will use writing as a way to respond to a call to action.
-Writing is, at its roots, a performance--I hope this class makes you feel that writing is a way to shape your reality--it isn’t something you do “in your head”--it is the act of an engaged person.
-Understanding situation, genre, language, and consequences will further your ability to write about, and ultimately know, yourself and the world.
-Also, you will strive for your writing to express your ideas in the fewest words possible, be grammatically correct, and avoid mistakes and typos.
-Your work over the semester will help you integrate all of these issues into effectively written projects.Please Note: This is a blended version of the course, which means the class will meet one day a week with all other activities being done through online and new media activities and assignments..
+Our public conversation will not be dominated by the loudest voices, but will be balanced with both voicing your ideas and opinions and listening to the voices of others.
+In this class, you will write 20 pages in 4 projects.
+Each paper will go through a draft process: it will be reviewed by a peer, receive comments and edits from me, and you will submit a final draft for a grade.
+You will do many types of writing this semester in a number of different genres: advice article, cover letter, guidelines, opinion piece, argumentative essay, discussion boards, peer review and impromptu class responses.
+I believe your writing improves the more you do it, so I want you to do ample writing this semester.

 MONDAY / WEDNESDAY / FRIDAY SECTIONS